Just released: How to raise venture capital in 2023

 Regardless of industry, a company that has investors should carry directors & officers insurance.
 Given the unique challenges of fintech companies, specifically online lenders and crowd funders, this coverage should be an essential and baseline risk management tool that indemnifies the company as well as the individual directors and officers of the company.

-5. Contractual Liabilities for SaaS platforms with enterprise financial institution clients
+5. Contractual Liabilities for SaaS Platforms

 A large segment of the fintech space consists of SaaS platforms that integrate with enterprise financial institutions.
 Aside from the already mentioned cybersecurity concerns, the other big risk is typically found in the wording of the contracts (uncapped liability clauses as one example).
 SaaS firms are particularly at risk for being the cause of a financial loss to their clients while being on the short end of a contract.
 Claims of this nature typically happen when there is a glitch or malfunction in the software or a breach of data.